 Dr. Robert B. Sloan was born in Coleman, Texas, and grew up in Abilene.
 He is married to the former Sue Collier of Cisco, Texas.
-The Sloans have seven children, three daughters-in-law, and four sons-in-law: Charissa and Derrick; Bryan and Amy; Eraina and Bryan; Michael and Allison; Alathea and Justin; Sophie and Mac; and Paul and Meghan.
-They also have twenty-one grandchildren.
+The Sloans have seven children, three daughters-in-law, and four sons-in-law: Charissa and Derrick; Bryan and Amy; Eraina and Bryan; Michael and Ali; Alathea and Justin; Sophie and Mac; and Paul and Meghan.
+They also have twenty-two grandchildren.

 Dr. Sloan blogs regularly about a variety of topics, including the Christian worldview and higher education.
 Visit Dr. Sloan’s website.